 Grace is letting go of the feeling that we have to earn God’s approval with our religious behavior.
 His love and acceptance isn’t dependent on how well we perform the Christian life, but this can be a hard mindset to shake.
 It sneaks in the back door of my thoughts on those days I feel distant and disconnected with my Father.

-1. We reach for consistency, but we walk in grace.
+1. Reach for consistency, but walk in grace.

 Something is better than nothing.
 I try to at least read a short verse or devotion on a regular basis.
 Some days I have time and enjoy it.
 Other days it is more like grabbing a coffee at the drive-through window at Starbucks.